A different method of training for athletes in Oconomowoc

 OCONOMOWOC — Opening in January 2023, Sports AdvantEdge will debut its newest location in Oconomowoc.
-Sports AdvantEdge will be located in the Milwaukee Brewing Company Park.
+Sports AdvantEdge will be located in the Wisconsin Brewing Company Park.

 Unlike other training programs, Sports AdvantEdge aims to give athletes the tools to develop themselves as athletes.